idrinkritalin/react-saleshistory/README.md

 ![Phase 1](docs/phase_1.png)

-### Phase 2: Filtering sales by payment method & status
+### ✅ (feature needs to be moved to server side) Phase 2: Filtering sales by payment method & status

 In this phase, you should add filtering to your API, and allow the client to update these filters.
 It should be possible to filter the transactions by payment type (card or cash) and payment status (successful, failed, refunded), or any combination of these filters.